andreped/DSS/README.md

 The figure shows macro-averaged F1-score for each step during training, with black curve for training and blue curve for validation sets.
 Best model reached a macro-averaged F1 score of 99.66 % on the validation set, across all 20 classes.

+**Disclaimer:** This model was only trained for testing purposes.
+The input features were stratified on sample-level and not patient-level, and thus validation performance will likely not represent true performance on new data.
+However, having a trained model enables us to test it in a Mobile app.

 ## Mobile app

 A simple Mobile app was developed in Flutter, which demonstrates the AI in action using the accelerometer data from the mobile phone in real time: